rnbdev/yudhisthira/README.md

 # Yudhisthira
-Privacy-first lightweight communication protocol for decentralized permissioned networks providing interoperability in multi-vendor platforms.
+Privacy-first communication protocol for decentralized networks providing interoperability in multi-vendor platforms.

 Set up a lightweight mesh network of nodes.
 Establish a messege-based communication system in minutes.
 Privacy-first design ensures no information leakage.
 A number of zero-knowledge proof (ZKP) based communication templates are provided for abstraction.